driskell/vagrant-reflect/README.md

 ## Known Issues / Limitations

-* Only tested on OS X - please feedback for other platforms!
+* Tested on OS X and Arch Linux - please feedback for other platforms!
 * Symlinks can cause some strange behaviour in some instances due to incomplete implementations in both the improved guard/listen code and the incremental rsync